Table of Contents

 The power rack, otherwise known as the squat rack, is one of the biggest and most intimidating equipment in the gym.
-Even though its intimidating, its very popular, because it allows its users to safely lift heavy loads.
+Even though it’s intimidating, it’s trendy, because it allows its users to lift heavy loads safely.

-Since you are working the largest and strongest muscles in the body when you perform a squat, the quadriceps and hamstrings, you will need heavier weights to stress the muscle.
+Since you are working the most significant and most active muscles in the body when you perform a squat, the quadriceps and hamstrings, you will need heavier weights to stress the muscle.
 Lifting heavier weights can get dangerous.
-You can lift heavier weights without a squat rack but you will need a spotter to ensure you don’t get hurt.
-If you don’t usually workout with a partner, it can be difficult to pin down a spotter.
+You can lift heavier weights without a squat rack, but you will need a spotter to ensure you don’t get hurt.
+If you don’t usually work out with a partner, it can be difficult to pin down a spotter.
 What you need is a method that will allow you to lift heavier weights without the help of another.
 The power rack delivers just that.

 What You Will Need